pian13131/sngn/Network/Network.md

 **PUT**: accept the body of the request, and then store that at the resource identified by the URI.
 If there is already resource, relpace it.

+### HTTPS

+**cryptographic protocols**: SSL/TLS

+- Client request server's certificate which contains public key
+- Client encrypt a new secret key with server's public key and send it to server which can only be decrypted by server's private key
+- Now client and server can communicate with encryption
+- Client with server's public key could know only that specific server could send that message, client can check this with some CA(certificate authority)